Food Service - Ambridge Area School District

 Food Service

-Every three years, the food service department undergoes a rigorous review of menus and food service policies, to see that the guidelines are being followed.
-The most recent review was in December of 2016; we are due for a visit in the 2020-2021 school year.
+Every five years, the food service department undergoes a rigorous review of menus and food service policies, to see that the guidelines are being followed.
+The most recent review was in 2020-2021; we are due for a visit in the 2025-2026 school year.

 Our staff is composed of 50+ employees, most of which are Serv-Safe certified among our five district kitchens.